Find your nearest service centre

 If extreme foot pressure is required to depress your brake pedal, get your brakes checked immediately.

 The underlying cause could be with the power brakes, or possibly restricted hydraulic lines, frozen calipers or wheel cylinders, or damaged brake linings.
-All of these problems demand immediate attention to ensure that your brakes continue to function effectively.
+All of these problems demand immediate attention to ensure that your brakes continue to function effectively and safely.

 If your brakes do not activate until the brake pedal is almost touching the floor.